HazyResearch/deepdive/examples/spouse/README.md

     dep_tokens     int[]
 ).
 ```
-Note that we define a compound key of `(doc_id, sentence_index)` for each sentence, and that we define a `distributed_by` attribute for e.g. Greenplum, using ddlog decorators.
+Note that we define a compound key of `(doc_id, sentence_index)` for each sentence, and that we define a `distributed_by` attribute for e.g. Greenplum, using DDlog decorators.

-Next we define a ddlog function which takes in the `doc_id` and `content` for an article, and returns rows conforming to the sentences schema we just defined, using the **user-defined function (UDF)** in `udf/nlp_markup.sh`.
+Next we define a DDlog function which takes in the `doc_id` and `content` for an article, and returns rows conforming to the sentences schema we just defined, using the **user-defined function (UDF)** in `udf/nlp_markup.sh`.
 This UDF is a bash script which calls a [wrapper](https://github.com/HazyResearch/bazaar/tree/master/parser) around CoreNLP.
 ```
 function nlp_markup over (